 Pursuing a college education is an important life decision as well as a major financial investment.
 The cost of a college education can be a major concern for many students and their families.
 The ASU Student Financial Assistance Office is committed to helping students, within the limits of available funds, meet college costs.
 Options range from merit scholarships to financial aid awards-grants, loans, and employment.

-Approximately two-thirds of the full-time students at ASU rely on some form of financial assistance to meet their educational expenses.
-For more information, call 480/965-3355, or visit the Web site at www.asu.edu/fastt.
+Approximately two-thirds of ASU students rely on some form of financial assistance to meet their educational expenses.
+For more information, call 480/965-3355, or visit the Web site at www.asu.edu/fa.

 REGISTRAR